vatsalmehta2001/MLPapers_scraper-summarizer/README.md

 ![Home Page](screenshots/home_page.png)

 ### Paper Detail
 Read detailed information about a paper along with an AI-generated summary that breaks down complex research into digestible sections.
+Summaries are now generated using the full paper PDF, not just the abstract.
 ![Paper Detail](screenshots/paper_detail.png)

 ### Admin Panel